 - Advance Tickets Online (undercurrentsfestival.ca/schedule) or by phone (613-232-6162 x 205).

 - Advance Tickets can be purchased in-person by visiting the Festival Box Office, located in Arts Court (2 Daly Avenue).
 Take elevator B to floor 2, exit the elevator and the Box Office is straight ahead.

-* If you have accessibility questions or requests we recommend coming to the Festival Box Office.
+* If you have accessibility questions or requests we recommend coming to (or calling) the Festival Box Office in advance.